sbrishta/mdt/README.md

 To deploy this project download code from `master` branch , run project on Android studio (tested on Android studio bumblbee), JDK 1.8 and emulator/physical device with minimum sdk level 21.
 Android name: Lollipop, version 5+

+## Testing
+Unit testing for all API available in com.sbr.mdt package /test directory.
+Run as test to check all unit tests.

+The application full flow has been tested in Android 21, 28 and 30 version.

 ## API Reference